Prapulla1359/mortgage-calculator/README.md

 	    -styles.css

 ##Development server
+Used Firebase hosting to host the solution.

+#### Commands to host the solution
+ng build
+firebase login
+firbase init
+firebase deploy

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ##Code scaffolding